mvs-develop/dev.bitshares.works/docs/supports_dev/elastic_search_plugin.rst

 :elasticsearch-bulk-sync:  The number of lines(ops * 2) to send to database at syncronized state - default: 100
 :elasticsearch-visitor:   Index visitor additional inside op data - default: false
 :elasticsearch-basic-auth:   Send auth data i nthe form "username:password" - default: no auth ""
-:elasticsearch-index-prefix:   A prefix for your indexes - default: "bitshares-"
+:elasticsearch-index-prefix:   A prefix for your indexes - default: "dna-"

 Starting Node
 -------------------